tkdlek11112/TIL/Unity_RaidLike_devlog.md

 4. To solve this problem, there are some solution in google.
 Someone recommand use `StartPlayBack` method on animator.
 But, I didn't work in my case.
 5. But `Play` method works.
 To sync my animations, I have to start that at once from 0 frame.
 Because unsync problem comes from animations start random frame for each.
 So, if all animations start 0 frame, it will be sync!!.
 6. animator.play(0,-1,0) first param is stateName. maybe 0 means current state.
 Second param is Layer number.
 If put -1, it start from first layer.
 Last param is a time offset what you want to start.
+7. Create a method that character move to click position from current position. `Vector3.MoveTowards`
+8. I need to add find the correct way to target position.